 IS F.A.C.T.
 REFERENCE-BASED PRICING RIGHT FOR YOU?

 - Yes, if you are currently self-funding your medical plan or you are considering self-funding your plan in the near future.

 - Yes, if you have 100 or more employees.

 - Yes, if you are ready to reduce hospital and outpatient facility costs significantly.

 IT’S TIME TO BEND THE HEALTHCARE COST TREND DOWNWARD

-By switching to a F.A.C.T. reference-based pricing healthcare plan and reducing your hospital and outpatient facility costs by 15 – 30% or more, you can save your company money, improve your bottom line and mitigate expensive cost increases in the future.
+By switching to a F.A.C.T. reference-based pricing healthcare plan and reducing your hospital and outpatient facility costs by 15 – 30% or more, you can save your company money, improve your bottom line and mitigate steep cost increases in the future.

 I HAVE ADDITIONAL QUESTIONS; WHERE CAN I GET MORE INFORMATION?